 - Hybrid: Combining both perfectly cited sources and copied passages without citation.

 - Mashup: Mixing copied material from multiple sources; no original writing and no citations.

 - 404 Error: Including citations to non-existent or inaccurate information about sources.

 - Aggregator: Mixing copied material from multiple sources; no original writing, but sources cited properly.

 - Re-tweet: Including proper citation, but replicating too closely the text’s original content, wording, and/or structure.

 Do you see how we cited our sources above?
 In the first case, we copied word-for-word, so we used quotation marks.
 In the second case, we used ideas that came from someone else, but put them in our own words.
 In both cases, we cited our source.
 Your teachers will discuss and define plagiarism in class to make sure we are all on the same page, but please know that the consequences, as listed in the Student Handbook, are quite serious.

-We encourage both students and parents/guardians to contact their teachers with any questions, comments, or concerns about the issue of plagiarism.
+We encourage both students and parents/guardians to contact their teachers or school librarians with any questions, comments, or concerns about the issue of plagiarism.